cms-sw/cms-sw.github.io/cms_coding_rules.md

 4. Name source ﬁles after the class.
 5. For class, struct, type, and enumeration names use upper class initials, e.g. `GeometryBuilder`.
 6. For namespaces use lower case, e.g. `namespace edm`.
-7. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()` (allowed exception: implementation of virtual methods inherited from external packages e.g. `ProcessHits()` method required by Geant4).
+7. Start method names with lowercase, use upper case initials for following words, e.g. `collisionPoint()`.
+  Allowed exception: Implementation of virtual methods inherited from external packages e.g. `ProcessHits()` method required by Geant4.
 8. Start data member names with lower case.
 A trailing "_" is the preferred method to distinguish a data member from the getter method (e.g. `momentum_`).
 9. Using "set" for a setter method is preferred, e.g. `setMomentum(double m)`.
 10. For a getter method, using the value name is preferred, e.g. `momentum()`.